If you are in crisis or are concerned about someone call our 24/7 HOPELINE: (970) 925-5858.

 The new school-based service through the Hope Center is extremely unique in that it is the first school-based therapy program in Eagle County Schools and allows greater access to services that families would not otherwise have.
 The therapy program is free of charge and located right at the school.
 Alexa is excited to continue being a part of the Berry Creek culture and looks forward to cultivating the necessity of this program and the great support it gives to the students!

-Hannah Ross, Licensed Clinical Social Worker, is the School-Based Therapist located at Homestake Peak School.
-Hannah comes to Hope Center after spending the past year working for the Eagle County School District as a Prevention Specialist.
-Prior to that, Hannah worked for 8 years at a non-profit community mental health agency in Florida, Hibiscus Children’s Center, serving as the Sexual Abuse Treatment Program Coordinator, as well as, providing individual and family therapy to youth ages 3 to 17 in both the Sexual Abuse Treatment Program, and the Community Mental Health Program.
+Hannah Ross, Licensed Clinical Social Worker, is one of the two School-Based Therapists located at Eagle Valley Middle School.
+Hannah previously worked for the Eagle County School District as a Prevention Specialist, providing social work services for three upper schools.
+Prior to that, Hannah worked for 8 years at a non-profit community mental health agency in Florida- Hibiscus Children’s Center.
+At this organization, Hannah served as Sexual Abuse Treatment Program Coordinator, and also provided individual and family therapy to youth ages 3-17 in both the Sexual Abuse Treatment Program, and the Community Mental Health Program.

 Much of the clinical services that Hannah provided focused on childhood trauma, as well as, depression, anxiety, and other life stressors that impact youth mental health.
-Hannah is excited to work with Homestake Peak students to reduce barriers that often impact the large percentage of students who are not able to access quality mental health care.
-Hannah utilizes a trauma-informed approach, often including Cognitive-Behavior Therapy strategies, to assist youth in overcoming negative thinking patterns that can interfere with healthy functioning.
+Hannah is excited to work with EVMS students to reduce barriers that often impact the large percentage of students who are not able to access quality mental health care, including cost, transportation, missing school, and parents being unable to miss work during business hours to make it to appointments.
+Hannah utilizes a trauma-informed approach, often including Cognitive-Behavioral Therapy strategies, to assist youth in overcoming negative thinking patterns that can interfere with healthy functioning.
+In her spare time, Hannah enjoys spending time with her husband and baby, hiking, watching sports, and baking.

 Mike Santambrogio is a school-based mental health therapist at Red Canyon High School via the Hope Center Eagle River Valley.
 His primary role is to serve the students at Red Canyon, being a consistent, genuine, and empathetic support.
 This is an incredible opportunity as it brings mental health support directly to the students, removing many of the accessibility barriers individuals experience in obtaining mental health services.
 In addition, the services provided to the students are completely free of cost to the students and families.